How to Treat a Baby Fever

-First, knowing what is a fever for a baby is key: 100.4° Fahrenheit (38° Celsius) or higher is not a normal body temperature for babies and therefore constitutes a baby fever, says pediatrician Tanya Altmann, MD.
+First, knowing what is a fever for a baby is key: 100.4 degrees Fahrenheit (38 degrees Celsius) or higher is not a normal body temperature for babies and therefore constitutes a baby fever, says California-based pediatrician Tanya Altmann, MD.

 One key baby fever warning sign is heat.
-“When your baby has a temperature, he or she feels like a little radiator,” says Rallie McAllister, MD, MPH, family physician and coauthor of The Mommy MD Guide to Your Baby’s First Year.
-And since baby can’t tell you when she isn’t feeling well or feels feverish, it helps to pay attention to her general behavior too.
-“When baby has a fever she will feed less and either sleep more or sleep less,” Altmann says.
-“She might be fussier or might not look right at you.”
+“When your baby has a temperature, they feel like a little radiator,” says Rallie McAllister, MD, MPH, family physician and coauthor of The Mommy MD Guide to Your Baby’s First Year.
+And since baby can’t tell you when they’re not feeling well or feels feverish, it helps to pay attention to their general behavior too.
+“When baby has a fever they’ll feed less and either sleep more or sleep less,” Altmann says.
+“They might be fussier or might not look right at you.”

 Take all of these signs of fever in a newborn very seriously, because in a baby 3 months or younger, any sign of temperature could be a red flag.
 A potentially serious illness may be what causes baby fever, so you’ll want to see your pediatrician ASAP.
 Keep an eye out for the following signs of fever in a newborn:

 - There’s a change in behavior.
 Note how baby is behaving.
-Is something off from his usual temperament?
-Is he crying a lot or acting generally fussy?
+Is something off from their usual temperament?
+Are they crying a lot or acting generally fussy?
 If so, this could be a sign of baby fever.

 - Feeding has changed.
 If baby won’t take a bottle or breast, it could be the reaction to a spike in baby temperature.